algb12/phRemote/README.md

 The `updaters` section contains the code to be executed to retrieve a callback to return back to the client browser.
 Commands are mapped to the relevant datafields.

 The `commands` section MUST be present in every module.
 It contains the command to be executed for each OS type, and specifies the updaters which succeed the command.
+The `input` subsection specifies what type of input should be used for the command.
+See the list of available inputs and their config options below.

 The `info` section defines the datafields displaying values for parameters.

+### Inputs

+A command can have an "input" defined as a subsection of the relevant command in the module file.

+Currently available inputs are:

+- `button`: A simple button, does not pass any data to the command.
+The default input when none is specified.
+- `range`: A range slider, with following properties:

+  - `range_min`: The minimum of the range slider (default is `0`)
+  - `range_max`: The maximum of the range slider (default is `100`)
+  - Defined as follows within a module:

+    ```json
+    "input": {
+        "type": "range",
+        "range_min": 0,
+        "range_max": 100
+    }
+    ```

+  - The command itself can use the `{{value}}` placeholder to access the value passed by the range slider.

+- `text`: A text box, with an update button.
+Clicking on the update button will submit the text box content as a value to the command.

+  - Defined as follows within a module:

+    ```json
+    "input": {
+        "type": "text"
+    }
+    ```

+  - The command itself can use the `{{value}}` placeholder to access the value passed by the text box.

 ### OS/Platform types